-This circuit covers quite similar area as the Seven Lakes one although in an opposite direction.
+This circuit covers quite a similar area as the Seven Lakes one although in an opposite direction.
 Starting from Bariloche along the Nahuel Huapi Lake and then Limay River it takes you to Anfiteatro, then to the Confluencia along the Enchanted Valley.
-Here the circuit diverges - instead of heading to San Martin de los Andes it takes you along the Traful River to the Traful Lake.
+Here the circuit diverges - instead of heading to San Martin de Los Andes, it takes you along the Traful River to the Traful Lake.

 From that moment you abandon asphalt and continue on a gravel road rewarding you with a spectacular Punto Panoramico – a scenic viewing point on top of the 70m (230 ft) cliff overlooking the deep blue waters of the Lago Traful.